 - It does not treat the pain.

 - Thickening is now controversial in the treatment of reflux.
-Other options for thickening include cereals (which can take the place of needed calories from formula and babies can react to) and gel thickeners like Gelmix.
+Other options for thickening include cereals (which can take away from needed calories from formula, lead to dehydration, and babies can react to) and gel thickeners like Gelmix.

 - If your baby needs extra calories, you should be working closely with your doctor and possibly a nutritionist for the best way to accomplish this.

 - If your baby is aspirating liquid, a Swallow Study should be performed.
-Afterwards, you will work with a speech language pathologist (SLP) who will help prescribe the right consistency for your baby.
+Afterwards, you will work with a speech language pathologist (SLP) who will help prescribe the right consistency of a commercial thickener for your baby.

 - If your baby is choking, gagging, or gulping, a SLP can check for dysphagia.
 You should also have a tongue and lip tie ruled out by a preferred provider.